optimumtact/logdiver/README.md

 parse_log.py reads each line in and dispatches it based on the lines MSGTYPE, first to the any defined preprocessors, then to the rest of the line handlers for that MSGTYPE

 ###Line handlers
-A line handler can one of two types
+A line handler can one of three types

 Preprocessor - these are denoted with the @preprocessor(MSGTYPE) decorator and should return None or a new instance of the Message class, they're used to take a given MSGTYPE and break it down further as needed - an example of this is in the access.py, it has a preprocessor that takes in ACCESS log lines and breaks them into Login/Logout and Notice lines